Alexander MacFarlane (astronomer): Early life

 Alexander MacFarlane was born in the Kingdom of Scotland in c.
 1702.
 His parents were John MacFarlane, who died in 1705, and Lady Helen Arbuthnot, a noblewoman who was the daughter of the peer Robert Arbuthnot, 2nd Viscount of Arbuthnott; the Arbuthnot family motto was Astra castra, Numen lumen (the stars my camp, the Lord my light).
-The youngest of four sons, MacFarlane studied at the University of Glasgow, graduating from the university with a Master of Arts degree in 1728.
-He subsequently immigrated to colonial Jamaica; half the colony's white population during the 18th century were Scots.
+The youngest of four sons, MacFarlane studied at the University of Glasgow, graduating from the university with a MA degree in 1728.
+He subsequently moved to the British colony of Jamaica, a prominent destination for Scottish immigrants during the 18th century.